Unifying notions of pasting diagrams: Details on the freeness property

-\paragraph{A counter-example to the freeness property.} The main result claimed in~\cite{johnson1989combinatorics} is that, given a loop-free pasting scheme~$P$, the globular set $\wfset(P)$ together with the source, target, composition and identity operations has the structure of an $\omega$-category, which is freely generated by the wfs's $\clset(x)$ for $x \in P$ (\cite[Theorem 13]{johnson1989combinatorics}).
-But the same flaw than in~\cite{street1991parity} is present, which makes the freeness result wrong.
-In fact, the same counter-example than for parity complexes (see \Parr{ce-pc}) can be used: the \ohg~$P$ is a loop-free pasting scheme and the universal map $\ev\colon \cecatn \to \wfset(P)$ sends $H_1$ and $H_2$ to the same wfs~$X$ where
+\paragraph{A counter-example to the freeness property} \parlabel{par:ce-ps} The main result claimed in~\cite{johnson1989combinatorics} is similar to the one of~\cite{street1991parity}: given a loop-free pasting scheme~$P$, the globular set~$\wfset(P)$ together with the source, target, identity and composition operations has the structure of an \ocat, which is freely generated by the wfs's~$\clset(u)$ for~$u \in P$ (\cite[Theorem 13]{johnson1989combinatorics}).
+Using the terminology of~\Cref{ssec:freeness-def}, this amounts to say that there exist an \opol~$\Q$ and an $\omega$\functor~$F \co \freecat\Q \to \wfset(P)$ such that \begin{itemize} \item $\Q_k = P_k$ for~$k \in \N$, \item $F(u) = \clset (u)$ for~$u \in \Q$, \item $F$ is an isomorphism. \end{itemize} But the same flaw as for parity complexes is present here too, which makes the freeness result wrong.
+In fact, the counter-example to the freeness property of parity complexes, introduced in \Cref{ssec:street}, is also a counter-example to the freeness property of pasting schemes: the \ohg~$P$ is a loop-free pasting scheme and the canonical morphism~$F\co\freecat\Q \to \wfset(P)$ sends~$H_1$ and~$H_2$ to the same $3$\wfs~$X = \set{x,y,z,\alpha,\beta,\gamma,\delta,\alpha',\beta',\gamma',\delta',A,B}$ refuting the freeness property~\cite[Theorem 13]{johnson1989combinatorics}.